mtr-prabhat-sharma/Typescript-concepts/README.md

 6. Generic: In typescript, Generic allow us to create resuable functions and classes that can work with different data types.
 They provide a powerful way to create reusable and type-safe code.

+7. Type Inference: It is a feature of Type Script that allows us to omit the type of variable.
+Type Script automatically inference the type of the variable on the basis of value assigned to the variable.